kubernetes-sigs/kustomize/ARCHITECTURE.md

     but also retains the resources in the order they were specified in kustomization files (list behavior).

-    Post-run, theq objects are fully hydrated, per the instructions in the kustomization.
+    Post-run, the objects are fully hydrated, per the instructions in the kustomization.

-  - Marshal the objects as YAML to files or `stdout`.
+  - Marshal the objects as YAML to a file or `stdout`.

 ### The `Run` function